rackerlabs/rackspace-how-to/content/cloud-servers/copy-files-with-scp-and-rsync.md

 ##### RSYNC:
 #
-RSYNC transfer the files in a recursive way so a -r flag is not necesary but you may prefer to transfer the files in an archive and compressed way, for that you can use:
+Because RSYNC transfers files recursively, you do not need to add the -r flag.
+You can use the following commands to transfer the files in an archived and compressed way:

 	-a, --archive
-	       It is a quick way  of  saying  you  want  recursion  and  want  to preserve  source characteristics (like permissions).
+	       Like recursion, this option preserves source characteristics (for example, permissions).
 	-v, --verbose
 	       This option shows you more information during the transfer.
 	-z, --compress
-	       With  this  option, rsync compresses the file data as it is sent to the destination machine.
+	       With this option, RSYNC compresses the file data sent to the destination machine.

 Copy a file **"from"** a remote server:
 ```sh